 Finally: Your Thoughts?

-Do you think that a SOLI supported rewards and recognition system is as helpful as it sounds?
-Or, it has failed to address some of the significant issues?
-Do let us know in the comments below.
+Do you believe the SOLI-supported rewards and recognition program is as beneficial as it appears?
+Or has it failed to address some of the significant issues?
+Please send us an email and let us know what you think!